 Multicultural Preston is a lively mix of new and long term residents buying produce at Preston Market and soaking up the arts, cafes and multicultural vibes.
-Preston is 9km north from Melbourne's CBD and at the 2011 Census, had a population of 29,925.
+Preston is 9km north from Melbourne's CBD and in 2022, had a population of approximately 34,000.

 The suburb is bordered to the east by the Darebin Creek, a small tributary to the Yarra River and consisting largely of flat terrain, ideal initially for farming, but later for industrial and residential development.

 Preston is named after a place in Sussex, England and was first surveyed for sub-division by Robert Hoddle in 1837.